Kate French

 Kate French is an American actress and model.
-She is perhaps best known for her role as Niki Stevens on The L Word.
+She is known for her role as Niki Stevens on The L Word.

 Early life

-Kate French was born in Flemington, New Jersey.
+Kate French was born in Flemington, New Jersey and raised in Quogue on Long Island where she grew up surfing and sailing.
+Her parents, Joan (née Gocha) and Rob French were both fashion models with Ford Models in the 1980s.

 Career

 Following in her parents' footsteps, French pursued a career in modeling up until her senior year of high school but always had a passion for acting.
 She first appeared on the big screen in 2006 with a small cameo role in the film Accepted.
 French's first appearance on the small screen was in 2006, when French starred alongside Tatum O'Neal in the prime-time telenova soap opera Wicked Wicked Games.
 In 2007 she landed her breakout role when she joined the cast of The L Word playing closeted lesbian actress, and girlfriend of Jenny Schecter, Niki Stevens, appearing in seasons 5 and 6.
 French also had a role in the teen drama series South of Nowhere as Sasha Miller, a love interest of Aiden Dennison.
 French then appeared in two episodes of the teen drama Gossip Girl as Elle, a mysterious nanny.
 In 2010 French had a recurring role as Renee on One Tree Hill and later had a recurring guest role as Riley Westlake in the Hawaii-set teen drama Beyond The Break.
 In 2009 French played a supporting role in the independent horror film Sutures and then had a leading role in the independent romantic comedy Language of a Broken Heart, which was selected for the Hollywood Film Festival in 2011.
 French featured in the rock musical film Girltrash: All Night Long, which was released in 2014.

 In 2011, French starred alongside Jason Ritter in the short film, Atlantis, a romance film centered around two strangers who fall in love in the lead up to the final launch of the NASA Space Shuttle Atlantis. and had a leading role in the independent thriller The Red House.
 French also had a guest role on the television series Up All Night.
 In 2012, it was announced that French had a supporting role in the independent thriller Channeling.
 French had a minor role in the indie feminist film Farah Goes Bang directed by Meera Menon.
 French was attached to the psychological thriller Liquorice.
 She starred in 2014 in the drama horror film Echoes and was awarded Best Actress at FilmQuest Cthulhu for this role.